emeryberger/Grace/README.md

 where `/grace/install/dir` should be replaced by wherever you choose to install Grace.

-NOTE: Grace does not yet work in 64-bit mode.
+*NOTE:* Grace does not yet work in 64-bit mode.
 When compiling code on 64-bit architectures with GNU C++, use the `-m32` compiler flag, as
 in:

   g++ -m32 -Wl,-T grace.ld mycode.cpp -L/grace/install/dir -lgrace -o mycode

-## LIMITATIONS ##
+# Limitations #

 * Grace currently is only supported for 32-bit, x86 platforms;
   Linux / GNU only.